HaiGre/MidtermSubmit/README.md

 ================================================

-Thank you your visit website
+Thank you your visit our website